Frequently Asked Questions

 Yes, I sure do.
 I have $2,000,000 of liability insurance as part of a complete business insurance package from a top-rated insurance company.
 I would be happy to provide a certificate of insurance for your synagogue or party venue.
 You or your party planner or venue staffer just needs to ask.

 I’ve been a Nikon shooter for a long time.
-I use their top of the line professional gear, including DSLR bodies, lenses, flashes and accessories.
-I have backups for every piece of gear.
-I also have some Fuji mirrorless gear that I break out on occasion.
+I use their top-of-the-line professional gear, including full-frame DSLR bodies, pro-quality lenses, flashes and accessories.
+I carry lots of backup gear to every event.
+The highlights of my gear list include:

 Is Photography Your Full Time Job?